-- With the mixer running on medium speed, slowly add the eggs, pouring about 1/4 cup into the mixing bowl at a time.
+- With the mixer running on medium speed, slowly add the eggs, pouring about ¼ cup into the mixing bowl at a time.
 After all the eggs have been added, keep beating for about 20-30 seconds until the eggs have been completely incorporated.

 - Stop the mixer and add the dry ingredients all at once.
 Beat on low speed just until the dry ingredients have been incorporated.
 Stop the mixer and use a rubber spatula or wooden spoon to mix the dough a few times to make sure it's completely blended.
 Scoop the batter into a bowl, cover, and refrigerate for at least 30 minutes, and up to 24 hours.

 - Put 12 balls on one of the baking sheets, spacing them at least 3 inches apart.
 Bake the cookies, for 11-12 minutes, rotating the sheet in the oven halfway through baking to ensure they cook evenly.
-The cookies will have formed krinkles across the surface and will be just barely set in the middle.
+The cookies will have formed crinkles across the surface and will be just barely set in the middle.
 Remove the cookie sheet from the oven and let the cookies cool for 2 minutes before removing with a spatula to a wire rack to cool completely.

-- Repeat with remaining balls of dough, keeping the dough you are not working with in the refrigerator. *Cookies can be stored for 24 hours in an airtight container at room temperature before filling with marshmallow.
+- Repeat with the remaining balls of dough, keeping the dough you are not working with in the refrigerator. *Cookies can be stored for 24 hours in an airtight container at room temperature before filling with marshmallow.

-- Pour 1/2 cup of the water into the bowl of a standing mixer that's fitted with the whisk attachment and sprinkle the gelatin on top.
+- Pour ½ cup of the water into the bowl of a standing mixer that's fitted with the whisk attachment and sprinkle the gelatin on top.

-- Add the remaining 1/2 cup water, sugar, corn syrup, and salt to a small saucepan and stir briefly just to combine.
+- Add the remaining ½ cup water, sugar, corn syrup, and salt to a small saucepan and stir briefly just to combine.
 Place over medium-high heat, cover, and cook until the mixture begins to simmer, about 5-6 minutes.
 Remove the lid and continue to cook until the mixture reaches 240 degrees (F) on a candy thermometer.
 This should take approximately 7 - 8 minutes.
 Immediately remove from the heat.

-- With the mixer running on medium-low speed, slowly pour the sugar syrup down the side of the bowl into the gelatin mixture.
+- With the mixer running at medium-low speed, slowly pour the sugar syrup down the side of the bowl into the gelatin mixture.
 Once you have added all of the syrup, increase the speed to high.
 Continue to whip until the mixture becomes very thick and lukewarm, approximately 12 - 15 minutes.
 Add the vanilla and beat just to combine.

-- Scoop the marshmallow into the pastry bag and, working quickly, pipe a "bubble" of marshmallow onto one cookie, leaving a small boarder around the sides.
+- Scoop the marshmallow into the pastry bag and, working quickly, pipe a "bubble" of marshmallow onto one cookie, leaving a small border around the sides.
 Top the cookie with a second cookie.
 Repeat with the remaining cookies.

-- Place the cookies on a parchment lined baking sheet and let sit until the marshmallow is set.
+- Place the cookies on a parchment-lined baking sheet and let sit until the marshmallow is set.